athrn/recipeconverter/README.md

 # Recipe Converter
 Convert all units in a recipe from US to metric or vice versa.

 It is a working prototype with a limited command line interface.
-It has not been tested much yet.
+It has not been tested much yet and will only be used or improved sporadically, if at all.

 ## Features